-Roughly 17% of Mongolia’s landmass has some form of national environmental protection.
-A further 10% has local protected area status.
-Every September I offer our National Park and Nature Reserves Mongolia small group tour experience – designed to bring bring our guests into contact with some of the less visited national parks and nature reserves in the country.
-The following images were taken by our guest Séverine Baptiste-Blanchard who joined us in September 2017.
+Roughly 21% of Mongolia’s landmass has some form of national environmental protection (October 2022).
+And a further percentage has local protected area status.
+Every autumn we offer our National Parks and Nature Reserves Mongolia small group tour experience – designed to bring our guests into contact with some of the less-visited of Mongolia’s national parks and nature reserves in the country.
+The images used throughout this blog post were taken by our guest Séverine Baptiste-Blanchard and the vast landscapes of Mongolia’s middle Gobi and the mountain forest-steppe of Khentii provide the backdrop.
+Visiting two contrasting regions – the Gobi and Khentii – provides a better understanding of the diversity of the people and their way of life and the landscapes in Mongolia.

 Ikh Nart Nature Reserve – Dorngobi Aimag